gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2024-07-22-from-codeberg.markdown

 layout: post
 date: 2024-07-22 15:00
 image: /assets/images/2024-07-22-hagiang.jpg
-image_alt: "a black & white photo of a person sitting on a fence overlooking a mountain scene"
+image_alt: "a black and white photo of a person sitting on a fence overlooking a mountain scene"
 tags:
 - open source
 - foss